Dan Dernulc

 Dan Dernulc is an American politician currently serving as a member of the Indiana Senate, representing Indiana's 1st Senate district.
 He won in the general election defeating the incumbent Michael Griffin and assumed office on November 9, 2022.
 He was the first Republican candidate to be elected in Indiana's 1st Senate district since 1999.

+In 2025, Dernulc drew national attention as one of 21 Republican senators to vote against mid-decade redistricting in Indiana, which would have net Republicans an additional 2 seats in the U.S. House of Representatives, prompting criticism from national and state Republicans.